requests-cache/requests-cache/docs/user_guide/expiration.md

 **Notes:**
 - `urls_expire_after` should be a dict in the format `{'pattern': expire_after}`
-- `expire_after` accepts the same types as `CachedSession.expire_after`
+- `expire_after` accepts the same types as `CachedSession.settings.expire_after`
 - Patterns will match request **base URLs without the protocol**, so the pattern `site.com/resource/` is equivalent to `http*://site.com/resource/**`
 - If there is more than one match, the first match will be used in the order they are defined
-- If no patterns match a request, `CachedSession.expire_after` will be used as a default
+- If no patterns match a request, `CachedSession.settings.expire_after` will be used as a default

 (request-errors)=
 ## Expiration and Error Handling